CHILD CARE CERTIFICATE PROGRAM

 In addition, the Director’s Certificate program has been evaluated by the National College Credit Recommendation Service (National CCRS) and has been recommended for 4 semester hours of credit in Early Childhood Education or Early Childhood Education Administration/Leadership in the lower division baccalaureate/associate degree category.

 Upon satisfactorily completing the CCEI Director’s Certificate program, students should be able to:

-- Recognize elements of a developmentally appropriate classroom and effective curriculum practices
+- Recognize elements of a developmentally appropriate classroom and effective competencies in education

 - Identify common hazards throughout the school facility and strategies for maintaining a safe and healthy environment

 - Identify and utilize best practices and strategies for assessing young children’s learning and development